Junior doctor fighting for life after crash was on nightshift 'without proper breaks'

-The case is expected to be raised at a meeting in Edinburgh today of the BMA's Scottish Council amid suggestions that the young medic - a registrar at University Hospital Hairmyres in East Kilbride - had been unable to have proper rest breaks during her shift, in echoes of the Lauren Connelly case.
+Sources told the Herald that the incident had "echoes of the Lauren Connelly case" amid suggestions that the medic - a registrar at University Hospital Hairmyres in East Kilbride - had been unable to have proper rest breaks during her shift.

+BMA Scotland said it had been contacted by members on Tuesday morning flagging concerns.

+However, a family spokesman says there was "no issue with breaks" and that she had been "innocently caught up in the crash which was the fault of others".

 The woman, who has not yet been named publicly, was rushed to the Queen Elizabeth University Hospital in Glasgow following the collision on Monday morning.